-The Alliance's Utilization Management (UM) activities are outlined in the UM Program Description which includes a persons with complex health conditions.
+The Alliance's Utilization Management (UM) activities are outlined in the UM Program Description which includes persons with complex health conditions.
 The UM Program Description defines how UM decisions are made in a fair and consistent manner.
 There is also a Case Management (CM) and Complex Case Management Program Description.
-These programs address serving members with complex health needs, such as, seniors and people with physical or developmental disabilities (SPDs) and/or multiple chronic conditions.
+These programs address serving members with complex health needs, such as, seniors and people with physical or developmental disabilities (SPDs) and/or multiple chronic conditions in addition to case management for high-risk members identified through the disease management program.
+Responsibilities include conducting outreach and care coordination activities for members in the programs to ensure the improvement of member outcomes and overall member satisfaction.
+The staff will also assist the QI department in QI activities through conducting member outreach calls and mailings.

 There are identified staff persons dedicated to working with "linked and carved out services" such as East Bay Regional Center, California Children Services (children with complex health care needs), and the Alameda County Behavioral Health Care Department.
 The UM Program Description is approved by the UMC and HCQC.
 For additional information, refer to the UM and CM/Complex CM Program Descriptions.